-- Static variables:

-- Static variables retain their value over all passes of the unit section (block memory).

-- Temporary variables:

-Temporary variables are initialized each time the unit section is called again.
+- Static variables: Static variables retain their value over all passes of the unit section (block memory). - Temporary variables: Temporary variables are initialized each time the unit section is called again.

-See also: Initialization of local variables (Page 128).
+See also: Initialization of local variables (Page 127).

-If you insert a pragma line (Page 121) at the start of the declaration table, you can influence the initialization of static variables of programs (Page 129).
+If you insert a pragma line (Page 120) at the start of the declaration table, you can influence the initialization of static variables of programs (Page 128).

-Proceed as follows; the program/chart with the declaration table is open (see Open existing program source (Page 51)):
+Proceed as follows; the program/chart with the declaration table is open (see Open existing program source (Page 46)):

 - 1. In the declaration table, select the Parameters/Variables tab.

 - 2. Enter:

 - Name of the variable.

 - Variable type for variables.

-- See also: Keywords for variable types (Page 113).
+See also: Keywords for variable types (Page 111).

 - Data type of the variables.

-- You can select already defined data types.
+You can select already defined data types.

-- See also: Data types (Page 104).
+See also: Data types (Page 103).

+- Activating the optional Reference checkbox to declare a general reference to the data type.

 - Optional array length (to define the array size).

-- See also: Array length and array element (Page 99).

-- Optional initial value (initialization value).

-- See also: Initial value (Page 100).

-- Optional comment.

-- See also: Comment (Page 101).
+See also: Array length and array element (Page 98). - Optional initial value (initialization value).
+See also: Initial value (Page 99). - Optional comment.
+See also: Comment (Page 101).